TITLE 77: PUBLIC HEALTH

 3) If polyphosphates are used for sequestering iron, the concentration of polyphosphates shall not exceed 10 p.p.m.

 p) Acoustics.
-If noise is excessive, such that safety instructions cannot be heard, corrective action shall be taken.
+If noise is excessive, so that safety instructions cannot be heard, corrective action shall be taken.

 q) Slides